nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Clearing all data**

 **MSS**
-1. User wants to clear all data from the current working file
+1. User wants to clear all data from the current working file.
-2. User enters the clear command
+2. User enters the clear command.
-3. RC4HDB replaces the current data file with an empty data file with the same name
+3. RC4HDB replaces the current data file with an empty data file with the same name.
-4. RC4HDB shows a success message
+4. RC4HDB shows a success message.

     Use case ends.

 **Use case: Exiting the application**

 **MSS**
-1. User has completed his/her tasks and wants to exit the application
+1. User has completed his/her tasks and wants to exit the application.
-2. User enters the exit command
+2. User enters the exit command.
-3. RC4HDB application closes
+3. RC4HDB application closes .

     Use case ends.

 **Extension**

 * 2a.
-User clicks on the exit button
+User clicks on the exit button.

     * 2a1.
 RC4HDB application closes.